First drive review: 2020 Cadillac CT5-V nails its European sport sedan mission, but is it too late?

 The all-black cabin is broken up by lines of aluminum buttons on the dash and steering wheel and carbon-fiber trim, also in black.
 Want leather and/or an interior color other than black?
 That’s a minimum charge of $6,990 and it ranges up to $13,000 for semi-aniline leather as Cadillac bundles in other options packages with leather.
 Nonetheless, all that black has a high-quality look and feel thanks to wrapped surfaces with contrast stitching on the dash, doors, and center console.

 Front seat occupants get the best deal, as Cadillac makes 18-way power adjustments standard for the CT5-V’s front seats.
-The sporty buckets will conform to any form to keep riders supported and firmly in place.
+The sporty buckets will conform to keep riders supported and firmly in place.

 The CT5’s longer wheelbase gives rear seat passengers an additional 2.5 inches of leg room versus the CTS, which creates lots of space, but the sloping roofline limits head room for anyone over 6 feet tall.
 The fastback roof also limits the size of the trunk’s opening, and the trunk’s cargo space is just 11.9 cubic feet, which would be small for a compact car let alone a mid-size like the CT5.